 1. Use a mobile-friendly website builder

 A website builder is a great way to build a professional-looking website without facing a massive learning curve.
 There are plenty of templates and vendors to choose from out there.
-SquareSpace and Wix have some great themed templates specifically for restauranteurs, and that's just the tip of the iceberg.
+Squarespace and Wix have some great themed templates specifically for restauranteurs.

 2. Be strategic with your menu

 One of the primary reasons a potential customer will visit your website is to take a peek at the menu.
-While your printed menu may be an opportunity to get creative, on your website your menu should be displayed in a way that is easy to read, understand and navigate for the user.
+While your printed menu may be an opportunity to get creative, on your website your menu should be displayed in a way that is easy to read and to navigate.

 Your website's menu may serve a different purpose depending on what kind of restaurant you run.
-For a pizza joint, it may be worthwhile to display weekly deals.
-For a farm-to-table restaurant that changes their menu with the seasons, the website should reflect and highlight what the changes are—Chives Canadian Bistro (chives.ca) in Halifax does a good job at this.
+For a pizza joint, it may be worthwhile to announce weekly deals.
+For a farm-to-table restaurant that changes its menu with the seasons, the website should reflect and highlight what the changes are—Chives Canadian Bistro (chives.ca) in Halifax does a good job at this.

-No matter your cuisine, your menu is the most important content on a restaurant's website and should be accurate at all times.
-Don't forget to include nutritional information, allergy warnings, prices and promotions as well.
-This is your opportunity to grab a potential regular customer.
+No matter your cuisine, your menu is the most important content on a restaurant's website and should be accurate and up-to-date at all times.
+Don't forget to include nutritional information, allergy warnings, and prices as well.

-Also, please don't upload a PDF of your menu.
+Also, we know it can be tempting, but please don't upload a PDF of your menu.
 This is a common mistake that can sink your website.
-It may seem simple when you have to make a PDF file to send to the printer anyway, but don't do it.

-PDF documents are difficult to navigate, cannot be indexed by search engines, are not mobile friendly, and are a pain to edit and update.
-Creating your menu in HTML makes it easier to update, easy to read on a small screen and your menu page won't be called something like Microsoft Word – Supper Menu edited by Justin Manager – V3 FINAL – FINAL – ACTUAL FINAL.docx.
+Why is using a PDF menu a bad idea?
+PDFs are difficult to navigate, not mobile-friendly, and a pain to update.
+The alternative, creating your menu in HTML, makes it easier to update if a menu item or price changes, easy to read on a small screen (with a responsive design), better for SEO (a higher rank for your website in search enginges), and the page won't be called something like Microsoft Word – Supper Menu edited by Justin Manager – V3 FINAL – FINAL – ACTUAL FINAL.docx.

 3. Get a good domain name